scala-hamsters/monad-transformers/README.md

 #  Monad transformers

 This is a port of Hamsters monad transformers to Scala 2.13.
+Update June 2026: Hamsters full lib is now compatible with Scala 3 and 2.13

 Example : combine Future and Option types then make it work in a for comprehension.
 More information on why it's useful [here](http://loicdescotte.github.io/posts/scala-compose-option-future/).